Last updated on July 29th, 2020

 Apart from the requisite furniture, equipment, and technology, the best home office design should also incorporate elements that capture your personal style.
 For example, original artwork on the walls, a plush sofa, or set of comfortable reading chairs all contribute to a positive workspace that encourages creative and critical thinking.

-If you spend long hours in your home-based workspace, think about installing a luxurious fireplace, which will create a focal point that enhances the environment while infusing it with warmth.
+If you spend long hours in your home-based workspace, think about installing a luxurious fireplace.
+It will create a focal point that enhances the environment while infusing it with warmth.

 No matter what kind of home office you seek, invest the time and imagination to customize it to your lifestyle.
 After all, you’ll be using it every day!